Long-Term Human Video Generation of Multiple Futures Using Poses: Related Work

 \subsection{Future video generation using human pose}

 One of the most successful approaches for generating human video is by using a human pose input.
 Yan et al. \cite{yan2017skeleton} generated future video from an input frame and a given sequence of future human poses.
-Villegas et al. \cite{villegas2017learning} first predicted future human poses as body-joint coordinates using an LSTM and then generated video frame by frame based on generated pose.
+Villegas et al. \cite{villegas2017learning} first predicted future human poses as body-joint coordinates using an LSTM and then generated video frame by frame based on generated poses.
 This approach succeeded in generating long-term videos, but cannot generate multiple futures because the output of an LSTM does not vary for the same input.
-Cai et al.~\cite{cai2018deep} proposed an adversarial network that generates human pose sequences from latent noise and an action class label, and a network that generates video from the generated poses.
-This model can be extended to generate a future pose given a past pose, but cannot generate a variety of multiple futures.
-Also, using an action class label is unsuitable for future prediction since the behavior of the human may not follow a specific action pattern.
-Walker~\cite{walker2017pose} combined an LSTM and a variational autoencoder (VAE)~\cite{kingma2013auto} to generate multiple human poses from a pose sequence input, and then generate a video using 3D convolutional neural networks.
+Cai et al. \cite{cai2018deep} proposed an adversarial network that generates human pose sequences from latent noise and an action class label, and a network that generates video from the generated poses.
+This model can be extended to generate a future pose sequence given a past pose sequence, but cannot generate a variety of multiple futures.
+Also, using an action class label is unsuitable for future prediction, since the action class of the input movement is not available.
+Walker et al. \cite{walker2017pose} combined an LSTM and a variational autoencoder (VAE)~\cite{kingma2013auto} to generate multiple human poses from a pose sequence input, and then generate a video using 3D convolutional neural networks.
 The VAE allows generating multiple human poses, which are then fed to the LSTM to predict a sequence of future poses.
 However, this approach is unsuitable for long-term future prediction because errors in the LSTM will be accumulated exponentially.

 In this paper, we propose a method for long-term video prediction of multiple futures.
 In order to generate long-term near-future sequences, we leverage unidimensional convolutional neural networks, which allow generating sequences without suffering from the vanishing gradients and error propagation problems.
 Then, we encourage our network to generate of a variety of multiple futures by using two conditions; a latent code that induces a type of motion, and an attraction point that induces motion towards a location in the image.